RoxasShadow/ginko/README.md

   To add a `Bank`, enter the console via `$ bundle exec rails c` and type something like `Bank.create!(name: 'My Bank')`.

+  If you want some fake data, run instead `$ bundle exec rake db:seed`.

 - Frontend

   ```sh